red-hat-data-services/NeMo-Guardrails/docs/configure-rails/overview.md

 ---
-title: Configure Rails
+title:
+  page: "NeMo Guardrails Library Configuration Overview"
+  nav: "Configure Rails"
-description: Learn to write config.yml, Colang flows, and custom actions.
+description: "Learn to write config.yml, Colang flows, and custom actions for guardrails."
+topics: ["Configuration", "AI Safety"]
+tags: ["Configuration", "YAML", "Colang", "Actions", "Setup"]
+content:
+  type: "Overview"
+  difficulty: "Beginner"
+  audience: ["Developer", "AI Engineer"]
 ---

-# Configuration Overview
+# NeMo Guardrails Library Configuration Overview

-Before using the NeMo Guardrails Library, you need to prepare configuration files that define your guardrails behavior.
+Before using the NeMo Guardrails library, you need to prepare configuration files that define your guardrails behavior.
 When you initialize the library's core classes or the `nemoguardrails` CLI chat or server, it will load the configuration files you'll create in the next chapter [Run Rails](../run-rails/index.md).
 This section provides complete instructions on preparing your configuration files and executable scripts.

 A guardrails configuration includes the following components.
 You can start with a basic configuration and add more components as needed.
 All the components should be placed in the `config` folder, and the locations in the following table are relative to the `config` folder.